Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What are A, B and C goods?

 An important part of the ABC analysis is the identification of A, B and C goods.
-A goods are products, which produce a high portion of conversion or costs.
-These products are called "critical" and are particularly important because of their importance to the company.
-The B goods are items that generate a lower percentage of revenue or cost, but are still significant.
-And finally, there are the C goods, which generate a very small percentage of sales or costs.
+A goods are items that generate a high proportion of sales or costs.
+These items are referred to as "critical" and are particularly important to the company due to their importance.
+B goods are items that generate a lower proportion of sales or costs, but are still significant.
+And finally, there are the C goods, which generate a very small proportion of turnover or costs.
+With the ABC analysis, every company can analyze its product range and determine the distribution of sales or costs.
+This gives it the opportunity to develop different strategies for the optimal management of its products so that it can achieve its goals.
+It is advisable for every company to carry out ABC analyses on a regular basis in order to manage its products in an optimized way.

 What are A goods?